TuxHood/SOEN-341-Events-Web-App/README.md

 # SOEN-341-Events-Web-App
 A platform for students to discover, organize, and attend campus events.
-Features include event browsing with filters, ticket claiming (free or paid), QR code check-in, organizer dashboards with analytics, and admin moderation tools.
-Built to streamline event management and enhance student engagement on campus.
+Its built to streamline event management with the purpose of enhancing student engagement on campus.

+## Core Features
+- Event discovery: Browse and filter events by category, date, or popularity.
+- Ticket Management: Simple ticket claiming for both free and paid events.
+- QR code Check-in: Efficient QR code system for event organizers to manage attendees.
+- Organizer Dashboard: View event analytics, manage listings, and track attendance.
+- Admin Tools: Moderation tools to ensure event quality and safety.

 ## Team Members
 - Yan Znaty - 40284722 - GitHub Username: yznaty